WHAT IS McAULEY HOUSE?

 Prescription assistance for those without medical coverage and assistance with part of a guest’s rent in times of financial difficulty.

-Available through daily meals and a give-away table of breads, canned goods and seasonal produce.
+Available through daily meals and a weekly food pantry including breads, canned goods, and seasonal produce.

 Providing contact information for additional needs such as furniture, utility assistance, mental health treatment, and legal services (a monthly legal clinic is available during the academic year).